NCL-BU at SemEval-2026 Task 3: Fine-tuning XLM-RoBERTa for Multilingual Dimensional Sentiment Regression: Experimental Setup

 The AdamW optimizer \citep{loshchilov2019decoupled} is used with a linear learning rate schedule including 10\% warmup steps.
 Early stopping with a patience of 3 epochs is applied based on the RMSE$_{VA}$ metric on a held-out validation split (10\% of training data).
+All results reflect a single training run per language--domain pair with a fixed random seed (42).